-When we talk about “getting healthy,” it’s easy to picture the long journey ahead of us and feel daunted.
-A healthy lifestyle takes time.
-So often, we neglect our health because we feel too overwhelmed with work, family time, and the overall busyness of life.
-But what we may not realize is that the actions that lead to health can take many forms (no lengthy workout routines required).
-And it’s the little healthy actions we take every day that add up to big change over time.
+When we think about “getting healthy,” the long journey ahead of us can start to feel overwhelming.
+Health takes effort, and it’s often the first thing we overlook when we feel bogged down with work, family, and the overall busyness of life.
+But what we may not realize is that healthy actions take many forms outside of lengthy workouts and endless food prep.
+And it’s the little things we do every day that add up to big change over time.

 Maintaining flexibility is a great way to prevent injuries and prevent body aches.
 Having loose muscles and joints allows you to enjoy the benefits of painlessly playing with your kids or doing yard work.
 Yoga is an ancient practice widely known for its calming and healing qualities.
-By focusing on breathing and holding poses, yoga can accommodate to any flexibility level and can be done a little each day to greatly improve.
-Here is an online yoga instructor who posts tutorials online for free, and she’s based right here in Austin!
+By focusing on breathing and holding poses, yoga can accommodate to any flexibility level and can be done a little bit at a time.
+Here is an online yoga instructor who posts tutorials online for free, and she’s based right here in Texas!

 You may have heard before that snacking too much will spoil your dinner.
 While we all fall victim to the mid-afternoon munchies once in a while, what we choose to snack on is what really matters.
 Making sure to have nutritious, balanced snacks on hand will satisfy cravings and help you stay on track.
 HEB has a few snack ideas right here.

 Sometimes we feel hungry but we are actually dehydrated.
 Try drinking a glass of water before you tear open that bag of chips, wait 10 minutes, and see if you feel fuller.
 According to the Mayo Clinic, adults should be drinking 8 glasses of water per day.
 So grab that reusable water bottle and start sippin’!